haworku/raindrops-angular/README.md

 Weather forecasting with NOAA apis - that's all folks.

 ## Stories
-- Three day forecast populated with user's current location.
+- Five day forecast populated with user's current location.
 - Should the user decline to offer their location, goes to default.

 ## With